-Let us assume that you poured some gasoline in your engine.
-No big deal sounds pretty standard.
-The only problem, your car is a diesel.
+Suppose you poured some gasoline into your engine.
+No big deal; sounds pretty normal.
+The only problem is that your car is a diesel.

-You just poured gasoline in a diesel engine.
+You just poured gasoline into a diesel engine.
 What happens now?
-Will it run?
-Will it not?
-Will it just merely explode?
+Is it gonna run?
+Is it gonna break down?
+Is it simply gonna explode?

-No, indeed it won’t explode.
-It may run, but for a short while.
-But one thing is that is indeed isn’t a good thing to do.
-But what if you poured in the gasoline in your diesel to know what happens?
-To answer it in simple terms, pouring gasoline in a diesel will damage it extensively, even if it manages to run for a while.
-Pouring diesel in a gasoline engine will do the same, only, gasoline in a diesel engine makes the damage greater.
+No, in fact, it won’t explode.
+It will run, but only for a short time.
+But that’s not a good thing indeed.
+But what if you poured the gasoline into your diesel just to know what would happen?
+To answer in simple terms: if you pour gasoline into a diesel, it will be severely damaged, even if it can run for a while.
+Pouring diesel into a gasoline engine will do the same thing, except that gasoline in a diesel engine causes far greater damage.

-But why does it damage the engine?
+But why does this damage the engine?
 Both are fuels.
-Both are by-products of petroleum.
-To answer that, we need to understand how these two types of engines, namely, a gasoline engine and a diesel engine works.
+Both are by-products of oil.
+To answer this, we need to understand how these two types of engines, namely a gasoline engine and a diesel engine, work.

 What if someone accidentally pours in gasoline in a diesel engine?